chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Ask

 In 2017, one of Australia's leading energy utilities approached frog to partner on a major **digital transformation**.
-With a clear mandate to improve **customer experience and customer retention**,frog's engagement included in depth customer research, concepting, business case/validation, foundational design and a clear roadmap for implementation.
+With a clear mandate to improve **customer experience and customer retention**, frog's engagement included in depth customer research, concepting, business case validation, foundational design and a clear roadmap, process and plan for implementation.

 ## The Process